Show All Answers

-No, depending on where you live, this service is provided by either Republic Services Corporation or Southern Oregon Sanitation.
+No, depending on where you live, this service is provided by either Republic Services or Southern Oregon Sanitation.
 If you have any questions, please contact the Administration Department.

-If you see a street light that needs repair, please contact Pacific Power Call Center at 888-221-7070, or go to the form on their website.
+If you see a street light that needs repair, please contact Pacific Power Call Center at 888-221-7070, or report the outage online on their website.

 Too many animals, animal noise issues / animal nuisances in the city, call Public Safety at 541-450-6260.